hubaxis/monitorMe/README.md

 ## Who are "Digital Nomads"
 We are the solution arhitects and managers from [EffectiveSoft Corp.](https://www.effectivesoft.com/), an international software development service provider.

-Our motto is "Looking beyond and possible".
-It is more than just a motto to us.
+Our motto is "Looking beyond and possible" is more than just a motto to us.
 We do our best to combine the needs of our customers with the best practices and cutting-edge technologies to create a powerful custom-tailored solution.

 We love technologies, we love an architecture.